-Painting and Drawing: Graduate Overview
+Painting and Drawing : Graduate Overview

 Freedom to Explore

 The Painting and Drawing department encourages students to explore a full range of creative methods—some students investigate their own take on traditional painting practices, while others expand their work into other media and/or materials, including printmedia, film and video, digital imaging, and performance.
-SAIC’s Painting and Drawing community supports multiple points of view and a full exchange of ideas between them, while helping students develop critical perspectives for their work.
+SAIC’s Painting and Drawing community supports multiple points of view and a full exchange of ideas between them while helping students develop critical perspectives for their work.

+Our students learn both in and outside of the SAIC community.
 The department has an active visiting artists program, in which a variety of artists, critics, and curators give lectures and individual or group critiques.
 Chicago has an active gallery scene that includes established and emerging galleries as well as apartment galleries and alternative spaces, many with direct connections to SAIC.

 The cornerstone of SAIC’s graduate studio program is its focus on tutorially guided studio practice.
-Each semester, in addition to selecting from graduate advisors in the department, you will select from more than 100 graduate faculty advisors at SAIC, representing a myriad of disciplines, approaches, and intellectual positions.
+Each semester, in addition to selecting from graduate advisors in the department, you will select from more than 100 graduate faculty advisors at SAIC, representing myriad disciplines, approaches, and intellectual positions.
 Ultimately, it is the student's work that drives the choice of advisor, and both disciplinary and interdisciplinary work is supported and advanced.
-Faculty from the academic programs in Art History, Arts Administration and Policy, Art Education, and Visual and Critical Studies also serve as graduate advisors, providing yet more expertise in support of SAIC Graduate Projects.
+Faculty from the academic programs in Art History, Arts Administration and Policy, Art Education, and Visual and Critical Studies also serve as graduate advisors, providing different expertise in support of SAIC Graduate Projects.

 Critique Week, one of the principle means of assessment each semester, is a week-long schedule of critiques during which classes are suspended and the entire faculty and invited visiting artists and designers assemble into panels that conduct intensive studio critiques with all studio and writing graduate students.